Hotels near Springfield Bowl

 Which hotels near Springfield Bowl offer free breakfast?

-Which hotels near Springfield Bowl have laundry facilities?
+Which hotels near Springfield Bowl have an outdoor pool?

-Which hotels near Springfield Bowl have a pool?
+Which hotels near Springfield Bowl have an indoor pool?

-Which hotels near Springfield Bowl have suites or extra space?
+Which hotels near Springfield Bowl have a fitness center?

 Ready to book near Springfield Bowl?